sdiehl/wiwinwlh/slideshow.md

 -----------------

-The low-level (and most dangerous) way to handle errors is to use the ``throw`` and ``catch`` functions which allow you to throw extensible extensions in pure code but catch the resulting exception within IO.
+The low-level (and most dangerous) way to handle errors is to use the ``throw`` and ``catch`` functions which allow us to throw extensible extensions in pure code but catch the resulting exception within IO.
 Of specific note is that return value of the ``throw`` inhabits all types.
 There's no reason to use this for custom code that doesn't use low-level system operations.